xSYDx/xSYDx.github.io/README.md

-# xSYDx.github.io
+# sid.github.io
-Repo for personal use only.
-Mainly to steal shit and REUP it :) ^-^
+will it work?